Sea Turtle Rescue Assistance and Rehabilitation Act

 Contact Congress: Send a message to your representatives encouraging them to cosponsor the Sea Turtle Rescue Assistance and Rehabilitation Act.

-Sea Turtle Stranding and Salvage Network (STSSN): Members of the STSSN respond to stranded sea turtles, collect data, transport sick and injured sea turtles to rehabilitation facilities and help educate the public about sea turtle conservation.
+Sea Turtle Stranding and Salvage Network: Members of the network respond to stranded sea turtles, collect data, transport sick and injured sea turtles to rehabilitation facilities, and educate the public about sea turtle conservation.

 What is Cold Stunning: In-depth information about cold stunning and how it impacts sea turtles.